 Long underwears made with Synthetic Fabrics like Polyester is often cheaper, more durable, sketchy and easier to take care of but aren’t as comfortable or resistant to odor then one made with merino wool, i.e. they are harder and you have to wash more often.

 Base layers made up of Merino wool are often very soft and warm, provide better performance in wicking away sweat, and with naturally antibacterial properties.
 However, they are also more expensive and not as light as synthetic fabric.

 Tips: Do Not get a set of cotton long underwear for snowboarding because cotton tends to absorb and retain the moisture.
 When your sweat evaporates, it’s gonna suck up your body heat too.

 Normally base layers are divided into 3 classes: light, mid, and heavyweight (fabrics’ weight / sq meter).
 Normally a heavyweight base layer is thicker than a lightweight one, and so to offer more warmth.

 - Lightweight – usually made of thin fabric so it wicks and dries fastest, while at the same time providing minimum insulation, they are mostly used as the first next-to-skin option.

 - Midweight – can serve as the first next-to-skin layer and the second layer.
-Providing a combination of insulation and moisture wicking.
+Providing a combination of insulation and moisture-wicking.

 - Heavyweight– always worn over a lighter weight layer, they are designed for cold weather and hence focus on providing insulation and therefore come with less wicking properties.
-A heavyweight layer is thick and normally fall loosely on the body.
+A heavyweight layer is thick and normally falls loosely on the body.
 Some people consider this as a middle layer.

 There is no fixed rule when it comes to layer combination, personally, I prefer a lightweight compression next-to-skin layer covered with a midweight second layer than my snowboarding jacket for normal riding days.
 On a backcountry day, I will switch my second layer to a heavy layer for more insulation.